 But I digress.

 John Adams was one of the Founding Fathers of the US, and its second president.
-At the end of 1779, he was traveling to France as a special envoy of the US Congress aboard the French frigate Sensible.
+He was traveling to France in 1779 sent by the US Congress aboard a Frech frigate «Sensible».
 The journey was made difficult by the chase British ships gave and by the bad weather.
 Eventually, they took refuge in the port of El Ferrol.
 Given that the boat would need months to be repaired, Adams decided to make the trip from Ferrol to Paris on land, in the middle of December.

 This was a decision that would take him on a difficult journey through lands that were being exploited by an absolutist government whose interest were contrary to its people’s.
 That was, until he arrived at Orduña.
 From then, Adams’ journals take a 180º turn to what had come before.
 There was no border, no clear indication, but those American patriots realized they’d entered another country, that of the Basques.